paarthenon/pixiv-god-mode/README.md

 # Development

 The extension is written in Typescript + React.
+Main application logic is stored under the 'src' folder.
+Build-specific information (chrome vs. firefox, etc.) is set up in vendor/<vendor> folders and loaded into the app's bootstrap function.
 There are a collection of page definitions that are dispatched depending on the url path.